 How to File a Camp Lejeune Leukemia Claim or Lawsuit

-Despite the U.S. Navy and Marine Corps’ previous assertions that Camp Lejeune’s water was not contaminated, the Camp Lejeune Justice Act, passed by Congress on June 16, 2022, allows potentially tens of thousands of victims to seek damages for cancer and other illnesses potentially caused by the contamination.
+Despite the U.S. Navy and Marine Corps’ previous assertions that Camp Lejeune’s water was not contaminated, the Camp Lejeune Justice Act, passed by Congress on August 2, 2022 as part of the PACT Act, allows potentially tens of thousands of victims to seek damages for cancer and other illnesses potentially caused by the contamination.

 To be eligible for a Camp Lejeune lawsuit, you must meet the following criteria: